Darrell Delaney

 Scott Hoezee

-And I think in the very first episode of this series, we looked at Wonderful Counselor, we set this table a little bit for the whole series by reminding ourselves of the historic context in which Isaiah wrote, particularly this first third.
+And I think in the very first episode of this series, when we looked at Wonderful Counselor, we set this table a little bit for the whole series by reminding ourselves of the historic context in which Isaiah wrote, particularly this first third.
 Isaiah, we said, divides up into three sections: One is the section before the people went into exile; the middle section is the section of comfort while they are in exile; the third section, at the end of the book, is sort of post-exile in a time of rebuilding.

 So, this first part is a part of a lot of judgment because the nation of Israel, Darrell, was in pretty bad shape.